jbedorf/tensorflow/tensorflow/contrib/mpi/README.md

 2. To turn on the MPI connection, add the protocol "grpc+mpi" in the server definition:

     ```server = tf.train.Server(cluster, job_name="local", task_index=0, protocol='grpc+mpi') # default protocol is 'grpc'```

-## Overview

-By using this protocol the TensorFlow can take advantage of the high performance networking primitives that are offered via the MPI API.
-This enables TensorFlow to take advantage of high performance low latency networks such as Infiniband.
-These changes are largely transparent to the user who only has to change the offered protocol and launch the script using the 'mpirun'  launcher.
-For example:
-    ```mpirun -np 2 python my_neuralnet.py ```

 ## Runtime options